pkdone/paul-genai-test-tools-ts/README.md

 1. Ensure you have can leverage LLMs from OpenAI, Azure OpenAI, GCP Vertex AI or AWS Bedrock API, with the following three models types available to use, along with appropriate API keys / credentials:

     -  __Embeddings model__ for generating vector embeddings
-    -  __Text completions model with small token limit__ for generating text and JSON content for dealing with small inputs
+    -  __Text completions 'regular'model, typically with a small token limit__ for generating text and JSON content for dealing with smaller inputs
-    -  __Text completions model with large token limit__ for generating text and JSON content for dealing with large inputs
+    -  __Text completions 'premium' model, typically with a large token limit__ for generating text and JSON content for dealing with larger inputs

 1. From the root folder of this project, run the following command to copy an example environment configuration file to a new file into the same root folder called `.env`, and then edit the values for the properties shown in this new `.env` file to reflect your specific environment settings: